Wojtek242/route0/lessons/ip-addresses-and-subnets.md

 lesson, `ip address` and `ip route`, and notice how none of the addresses or routes are present on any of the nodes.
-Furthermore, if you try running the pings between any of the nodes, you will find they do not work and fail with a `Network is unreachable error`.
+Furthermore, if you try running the pings between any of the nodes, you will find they do not work and fail with a `Network is unreachable` error.
 In this lesson we will manually reconstruct the `basic` network to illustrate all the different concepts involved.

 ### Assigning IP addresses

-A good place to start would be to simply assign all the IP addresses as per the `one_rtr` topology [README](../topology/one_rtr/README.md).
+A good place to start would be to simply assign all the IP addresses as per the [`one_rtr` topology](../topology/one_rtr).
 The command to assign an IP address to an interface in Linux has the form
 ```
-ip address add [ip]/[mask-digits] dev [if-name]
+ip address add <ip>/<mask-digits> dev <if-name>
 ```

-This command assigns the address `ip` associated with the subnet defined by the `mask-digits` to the interface `if-name`.
+This command assigns the address `<ip>` associated with the subnet defined by the `<mask-digits>` to the interface `<if-name>`.
 This should be pretty self-explanatory except for the subnet which may be a new concept for some of you.

-An IPv4 address is basically a 32-bit number.
+An IPv4 address is a 32-bit number.
 The common representation `x.x.x.x` simply splits this number into four 8-bit numbers making it more readable for a human.
 This is why none of the four numbers ever exceed 255 as that is the largest number you can represent with 8 bits.

 A subnet is a subdivision of an IP network and determines all the possible IP addresses that can be connected directly to each other over a local network.